HumanCellAtlas/data-store-scale-test/README.md

 - deploy lambdas using make deploy
 - setup environment variables

+#### Running from CLI
+`$ locust -f ./scale_tests/upload_cloud.py --host=local:1234 --no-web --client=100 --hatch-rate=50 --run-time=10s --csv=./scale_tests/upload`

 #### Environment Variables
-- `TARGET_URL` - specifies the endpoint for tests to target.
+- `TARGET_URL` - specifies the endpoint for unittests to target.
 Example: http://localhost:1234

 #### Modifying the Tests
-You can adjust the way the load test runs by modifying `DSS-scalability/locustfile.py`.

-Additional test should be added to `Dss-scalability/locustfiles.py` and imported into `DSS-scalability/locustfile.py`.
+Preconfigured test are located in `./scale_tests`.
+Additional scale test should be added to this directory.

 #### Adding new requirements
 If new python module is required, added the requirement to `DSS-scalability/requirements.txt`.